fishfugu/the-number-line/docs/elliptic-curves-101/discrete-logarithm.md

 ## Difficulty

-The **"discrete"** part of the name emphasizes that this problem is concerned with **integers**, unlike its continuous counterpart in real numbers.
+The **"discrete"** part of the name emphasises that this problem is concerned with **integers**, unlike its continuous counterpart in real numbers.

 The complexity of finding \( k \) in the equation:
 $$ kP \equiv Q $$